fairwaves/um-docs/markdown/UmDESK quick start manual.markdown

 Once you have logged into the system, you will be at a Linux shell command prompt.

-You may use a deferent client software for remote access, but we recommend **PuTTY** (you can download at [www.putty.org](www.putty.org "PuTTY") ).
+You may use a deferent client software for remote access, we recommend **PuTTY** (you can download at [www.putty.org](www.putty.org "PuTTY") ).
 PuTTY is an open source SSH and telnet client, for the Windows platform.

 #### 2.4	IP and network configuration (optional)